hfiref0x/UACME/README.md

 * 17 - Hybrid method, abuses appinfo whitelist/logic/API choice&usage, works from Windows 8.1 (9600) up to 10rs1 14367;
 * 18 - Hybrid method, abuses SxS undocumented backdoor used to fix (1) and appinfo whitelist, works from Windows 7 up to 10rs1 14367;
 * 19 - Hybrid method, using InetMgr IIS module and based on 10 & 16 MS fixes, works from Windows 7 up to 10rs1 14372;
-* 20 - Hybrid method, abusing Microsoft Management Console and incorrect dll loading scheme, works from Windows 7 up to 10rs1 14383;
+* 20 - Hybrid method, abusing Microsoft Management Console and incorrect dll loading scheme, works from Windows 7 up to 10rs1 14385;
-* 21 - Hybrid method, abusing SxS DotLocal and targeting sysprep, works from Windows 7 up to 10rs1 14383;
+* 21 - Hybrid method, abusing SxS DotLocal and targeting sysprep, works from Windows 7 up to 10rs1 14385;
-* 22 - Hybrid method, abusing SxS DotLocal and targeting consent to gain system privileges, works from Windows 7 up to 10rs1 14383.
+* 22 - Hybrid method, abusing SxS DotLocal and targeting consent to gain system privileges, works from Windows 7 up to 10rs1 14385;
+* 23 - Hybrid method, abusing Package Manager and DISM, works from Windows 7 up to 10rs1 14385.

 Note:
 * Several methods require process injection, so they won't work from wow64, use x64 edition of this tool;
 * Method (4) unavailable in 64 bit edition because of Shim restriction;
 * Method (6) unavailable in wow64 environment starting from Windows 8.
 * Method (11) implemented in x86-32 version;
-* Method (13) (19) (20) and above implemented only in x64 version.
+* Method (13) (19) and above implemented only in x64 version.

 Run examples:
 * akagi32.exe 1